-In January 2017, AMT-060 received Breakthrough Therapy designation from the U.S. Food and Drug Administration in January 2017 based on results from this ongoing, dose-ranging study (view press release).
-In April 2017, AMT-060 also received PRIME designation by the European Medicines Agency (EMA).
+In January 2017, AMT-060 received Breakthrough Therapy designation from the U.S. Food and Drug Administration in January 2017 based on results from our Phase I/II study (view press release).
+In April 2017, our hemophilia B gene therapy also received PRIME designation by the European Medicines Agency (EMA).
 The FDA and EMA have agreed that AMT-061 will be included under the existing Breakthrough Therapy and PRIME designations, respectively.

 In July 2017, the Company presented updated clinical data from our Phase I/II trial (view press release).

-AMT-060 has demonstrated a very low screening failure rate, and we have presented clinical data demonstrating that the presence of pre-existing anti-AAV5 neutralizing antibodies (NABs) does not predict the potential efficacy of AAV5-mediated gene transfer in patients with hemophilia B (view press release).
-This development potentially expands the applicability of AAV5 gene therapies to nearly all hemophilia B patients.
+Our hemophilia B gene therapy has demonstrated a very low screening failure rate, and we have presented clinical data demonstrating that the presence of pre-existing anti-AAV5 neutralizing antibodies (NABs) does not predict the potential efficacy of AAV5-mediated gene transfer in patients with hemophilia B (view press release).
+This development potentially expands the applicability of AAV5 gene therapies to all, or nearly all hemophilia B patients.
 We believe these factors contribute to making AAV5 a potential best-in-class vector for delivering gene therapies more effectively and safely to a greater portion of patients in need of treatment.

-The proprietary elements of AMT-060, including our fully-humanized FIX gene cassette and AAV5 vector, are the only gene therapy components clinically demonstrated in hemophilia B to be safe, effective, and durable for up to seven years.
-These factors, along with our commercial-scale manufacturing capabilities, differentiate AMT-060 from other hemophilia gene therapies in development, and we look forward to advancing our program into a late-stage clinical study.
+These factors, along with our commercial-scale manufacturing capabilities, differentiate AMT-061 from other hemophilia gene therapies in development, and we look forward to advancing our program into a pivotal Phase III clinical study in 2018.